Realistic, modular, composable, algebraic optimizations with some correctness guarantees: DAXPY

 end

-which can be turned into a type
+which can be turned into the type

 type α ring = (module RING with type t = α)

-Vectors may be generically defined as so-called `pull vectors': a mapping from a range of indices [lwb..upb) of type ι to values (of type α):
+Vectors may be generically defined as so-called `pull vectors': a mapping from a range of indices of type ι to values (of type α):

 (ι -> α)

-(Generally, LMADs are unions of such ranges; the simple one-range LMAD should be enough for us here.)
+where ι lmads, the list of ι lmad (short for linear memory address description -- the description of the index space) is presented in the next section.
 The type t of vector elements is typically the type of ring values -- for a vector over a ring.
-It may also be a function type t -> w, which signifies an `update', or `consumption' of a value of type t.
-The type w represents an update (action), which has to be a monoid: updates may be composed.
+It may also be a function type τ -> ω, which signifies an `update', or `consumption' of a value of type τ.
+The type ω represents an update (action), which has to be a monoid: updates may be composed.
 Thus a generic output vector is defined as

 type (ι,α,ω) ovec = (ι,α->ω) vec

-The generic vectors lets us define generic operations on them, such as vec_map : (α -> β) -> (ι,α) vec -> (ι,β) vec and zip_with f v1 v2 -- applying a binary operation f to vectors v1 and v2 elementwise:
+The generic vectors let us define generic operations on them, such as vec_map : (α -> β) -> (ι,α) vec -> (ι,β) vec and zip_with f v1 v2 -- applying a binary operation f to vectors v1 and v2 elementwise:

 let zip_with : (α -> β -> γ) -> (ι,α) vec -> (ι,β) vec -> (ι,γ) vec =